mahmudbp/github-api-test/README.md

 ## Implementation thoughts

 -   Starting this project, I used create-react-app as it's a quick and easy starting point for a react project and I have experience with it.

-    I used TailwindCSS to handle the styling, this was a good choice as it's easy to use and has a lot of semantic classnames that are useful for a project like this.
+-   I used TailwindCSS to handle the styling, this was a good choice as it's easy to use and has a lot of semantic classnames that are useful for a project like this.

 -   My approach to getting the data was to use a basic fetch call, however I went with Octokit as the documentation suggested, this worked well as it made getting the readme much easier than doing it with fetch.

 -   I wanted to add filtering but as I wasn't sure what filters would be useful so instead I implemented sorting, this allows users to sort by any of the displayed fields.

 ## Struggles

+-   As this is my first timed project I struggled with time management, I spent too long on some areas initially which left me with less time on others towards the end.

--   My main struggle was with the readme, i wasn't sure how to display this initially without breaking the pages structure.
+-   I had some difficulty with displaying the readme, I wasn't sure how to display this initially without breaking the pages structure.
 I had to use a third party library to convert the markdown to html, I tried to decode it myself but this was quite inconsistent with different markdown formats.

 -   I struggled with fetching the paginated data, I was able to get the first page of data but I wasn't sure how to get the rest of the data before running out of time.